Where can I access ITE Leadership information and background?

 Section and Chapter officers can contact Heather Talbert at any time and request these materials for your Section and Chapter meetings – they can be shipped within a week.
 Just send Heather an email and request what is currently available and she would be happy to assist you.

 Do I need insurance for our meetings?

 Depending upon the venue of your meeting and their requirements, you may be asked to provide liability insurance.
 For lunch meetings, this is unlikely.
 However, when you begin to undertake larger events – all day meetings with over 100 to 200 attendees and/or host meetings where liquor is served as part of the event, this may become requirement of your meeting site/hotel.
 The insurance that HQ and Western District have is not transferable to sections – based upon industry standards (ie. your home insurance would not cover a relatives house in another town).
 Liability insurance can cost around $500 per year for the type that Western District carries (from The Hartford).
-You will likely need to shop around for a local insurance broker.
-For on this matter advice, feel free to contact Peter Frentz at HQ.

 I saw some new videos produced by ITE – how can I get one to show to my local student chapter?

 ITE will provide you a CD copy of the new Career in Transportation video (produced in 2001) or the “It’s Your Street” video (produced in 2002).
 Single copies of the CD are available to any member that will utilize them to promote the industry to the public or students (email Tom Brahms at ITE HQ).
 If you need multiple copies of the CD, you should contact ITE HQ to get information on ordering them.